South East Area

 Here we are looking to provide a great focus on all things South East, covering Buckinghamshire, Berkshire, Oxfordshire, Hampshire, Isle of Wight, Surrey, Sussex and Kent.
 Whether that is a club doing wonderful things, a local league running recruitment drives, or simply an individual who warrants a special mention.

-I am very excited to help clubs, leagues, communities, and partners to bring the new Table Tennis United Strategy to life and I hope that, with a collaborative approach, we can get more people playing the sport, increase the level of performance in the North East and continue to create a community that feels safe and inspiring.
+I am very excited to help clubs, leagues, communities, and partners to bring the new Table Tennis United Strategy to life and I hope that, with a collaborative approach, we can get more people playing the sport, increase the level of performance in the South East and continue to create a community that feels safe and inspiring.

 The South East covers Buckinghamshire, Berkshire, Oxfordshire, Hampshire, Isle of Wight, Surrey, Sussex and Kent.